Víctor Gay Zaragoza

-Víctor Gay Zaragoza (born 19 June 1982 in Barcelona, Spain) is a writer, storyteller, trainer and consultant on storytelling.
+Víctor Gay Zaragoza (born 19 June 1982 in Barcelona, Spain) is a writer, professor at IE Business School, trainer and consultant on storytelling.
 He is author of the essays "Filosofía Rebelde" (Rebel Philosophy), "50 libros que cambiarán tu vida" (50 books that will change your life) and the historical novel "El defensor" (The defender).

 Career as a writer

 At 26, he published his first book Filosofía Rebelde (Editorial Kairos), which is an essay on the common essences of religions and philosophies from around the world.
 At 28, he published his second book 50 libros que cambiarán tu vida (Alienta), a literary criticism book.
 His third book El Defensor (Columna y Suma de Letras) is a historical novel set in 1940 (Nationalist Spain era) during the days of the trial and execution of Catalan president, Lluís Companys.
 The protagonist is Ramon de Colubí, Companys military defense lawyer.
 Both individuals are relatives of the author.

 Discovery of the relationship between Lluís Companys and his lawyer

 During the research phase of El defensor, Zaragoza discovered that Ramon de Colubí and Lluis Companys were also related; a relationship that had never been unearthed by biographers and historians.
 The novel's documents contain birth certificates which prove that the grandfather of Companys (Ramon Maria Jover i Viala) was a first cousin of Colubí's grandmother (María de la Asunción de Viala Masalles), and at the same time relatives of the author.